apache/opendal/core/src/services/s3/compatible_services.md

 To connect to minio, we need to set:

 - `endpoint`: The endpoint of minio, for example: `http://127.0.0.1:9000`
 - `region`: The region of minio.
-If not specified, it could be ignored.
+If you don't care about it, just set it to "auto", it will be ignored.
 - `bucket`: The bucket name of minio.

 ```rust,ignore